Roy C. Booth

-Roy C. Booth (born August 26, 1965) is a United States speculative fiction, fantasy and horror author.
+Roy C. Booth (born August 26, 1965) is an American speculative fiction, fantasy and horror author.
 He has written many novels and short stories, many of them co-written with others including Theater of the Macabre, The Flesh of Fallen Angels: A Horror Western Novella (part of the Gibson Blount series co-written with R. Thomas Riley) and Sherlock Holmes And the Case of the Man-Made Vacuum (co-written with Nicholas Johnson).
 Booth has a credit on IMDb for The Day Lufberry Won It All. and a credit with Doollee, the Playwrights database.

 Booth is also a poet, journalist, essayist, and screenwriter.
 He is married to published playwright Cynthia Booth, and is owner/manager of Roy’s Comics & Games of Bemidji, Minnesota.